 The toggle on the left allows you to switch between high speed and variable speed.
 The high-speed mode is the fastest the Vitamix 5200 blender can spin its blades, while the variable speed mode lets you select the speed from one to ten.
 There’s also an on/off switch at the right.

-Since you have a lot of speeds to choose from, you can blend different stuff into different textures and consistencies.
+Since you have many speeds to choose from, you can blend different stuff into different textures and consistencies.
 For instance, the high-speed mode is great for crushing ice and making snow cones, while the lower speeds are for salsas and chunky sauces.

-On the other hand, not having preset settings and having to manually choose the speed isn’t ideal for a busy kitchen.
+On the other hand, not having preset settings and manually choosing the speed isn’t ideal for a busy kitchen.

 Either way, you’ll be impressed by the variety of textures these ten speeds can produce.
 Just make sure you begin with the lowest speed and move on to the higher numbers after a few seconds.